Belle Kinney Scholz

 Belle Marshall Kinney Scholz (1890–1959) was an American sculptor, born in Tennessee who worked and died in New York state.

 Early life

 Belle Kinney was one of four children born to Captain D.C.
 Kenny and Elizabeth Morrison Kenny.
 She was born in Nashville, Tennessee.
-Belle Kinney won first prize at the 1897 Tennessee Centennial Exposition for a bust of her father.
+During the 1897 Tennessee Centennial Exposition, she won a special award for modelling in clay for a bust of her father displayed in the Children's Building.